Drug Addiction Treatment and Rehab

 - Stealing money or medications

 - Failure at school or on the job

 - Increased secrecy

 - Legal problems

-If you see the signs and symptoms of addiction in yourself or in someone you care about, don’t wait to get help.
+If you see the signs and symptoms of drug addiction in yourself or in someone you care about, don’t wait to get help.
 Substance abuse professionals can help you intervene on behalf of a loved one if you feel uncomfortable about a personal confrontation.

 - Loss of appetite and weight loss

 - An abnormally slow or rapid heart rate